TheOlaoluwaMercy/Analysis-of-Health-Facilities-in-Sub-Saharan-Africa/README.md

 | Nigeria  | 20,733         |

 ### Number of health facilities in each state in Nigeria
+Katsina, Niger, Kano, Kaduna, and Adamawa recorded the highest volumes, while Gombe, Lagos, Bayelsa, Abia, and the FCT recorded the fewest.
 ```
 SELECT Admin1,  COUNT(*) AS facility_count_Nigeria
 FROM data_cleaned